Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 Hollies are shrubs that range in size from 6 feet to more than 70 feet making it easy to find one suited to your landscape.
 The smaller varieties can be used for foundation plantings.
 The larger ones make excellent hedges.
 Hollies prefer full sun (6 to 8 hours daily), but can tolerate a little shade.
 All types prefer acidic soil, pH 5.0 - pH 6.0.

 Hollies are dioecious, meaning that the plants are either male or female.
 If you want your female holly to produce berries, there must a male holly within 40 feet.
 Most hollies sport red berries, but some have yellow berries.
-All berries are poisonous to humans and can make you very ill if you eat them.
+All the berries are poisonous to humans and can make you very ill if you eat them.
 Birds love to eat holly berries.
-The seeds pass through them undigested and are spread around the area through bird excrement.
+The seeds pass through them undigested and are spread around the area through their excrement.

 If you want to create a bird friendly environment in your yard, plant hollies.
 You will attract wild turkeys, cedar waxwings, thrushes, blackbirds, goldfinches, bobwhites and mourning doves.
 The holly berries are too hard for the birds to eat in the summer and fall, but after a few frosts, they soften up and provide a wonderful winter food source when food is difficult for them to find.
 Evergreen hollies also provide protection during winter storms.
 Birds shelter in the shrubs, protected from wind and predators.

 Pruning can be done to give your holly an attractive shape.
 You should do your pruning in the late winter when the shrubs are dormant to ensure maximum flower production which, if there is a male shrub close enough, will result in a bumper crop of berries.
 Hollies can withstand a hard pruning or rejuvenation pruning and make excellent topiaries.